Cloud7050/js-lumitransfer/README.md

 ## Limitations

-- If an MRQ option has no text whatsoever (eg only an *image* of $\overline{X}$), due to potentially randomised option order, the option cannot be uniquely identified & so gets skipped with a yellow warning
+- If an MRQ option has no text whatsoever (eg only an *image* of x̅), due to potentially randomised option order, the option cannot be uniquely identified & so gets skipped with a yellow warning